Vkrisztian01/Competitive-Programming-Portfolio/README.md

 ### Overview

 This portfolio showcases a collection of algorithmic challenges I have tackled, mostly from the ****CSES Problem Set****.
-The aim of this repository is to demonstrate my ****Algorithmic Problem Solving**** skills and the methology I use for my Competitive Programming training.
+The aim of this repository is to demonstrate my ****Algorithmic Problem Solving**** skills and the methodology I use for my Competitive Programming training.
 Additionally, the viewer will find a selection of ****Advanced Problems****, primarily drawn from Codeforces to illustrate the complexity of the different topics in competitions.

 ### Problem Categories